The Winston-Salem Foundation

 Foundation's Explicit Guidance

-Engagement with Directly Impacted Communities: The Foundation has clearly stated that a strong application "demonstrates characteristics where individuals who are directly impacted by the project are valued for their strengths and included in the organization's planning, development, and implementation processes."
-Organizations should engage those with lived experience in meaningful and effective ways.
+Engagement with Directly Impacted Communities: The Foundation has clearly stated that a strong application "demonstrates characteristics where individuals who are directly impacted by the project are valued for their strengths and included in the organisation's planning, development, and implementation processes."
+Organisations should engage those with lived experience in meaningful and effective ways.

 Alignment with Focus Areas: Since 2017, the Foundation has devoted significant resources to its two critical focus areas—Building an Inclusive Economy and Advancing Equity in Education.
 Applications demonstrating how they advance these priorities, particularly racial equity, are strongly positioned.
 As President LaTida Smith noted, the Foundation "has a very pronounced commitment to racial equity."

 Geographic Service: Applications must clearly demonstrate service to Forsyth County.
-For organizations based outside the county, grants will only be considered for the portion of the project that impacts Forsyth County residents.
+For organisations based outside the county, grants will only be considered for the portion of the project that impacts Forsyth County residents.

 Pre-Application Engagement: The Foundation explicitly states that "many groups find it helpful to discuss their idea with the Foundation's team before applying."
 Scheduling a conversation at least one week before the application deadline is encouraged and demonstrates thoughtful preparation.